solomonyaw/Geometry-Software-in-C-Plus-Plus/README.md

 # Geometry-Software-in-C-Plus-Plus-Console-
- C++ program that  contains formulae for solving geometric problems.
-A control structure called switch was used.
-Funtions and function calls were created to reduce amount of code written.
+ C++ program that  contains formulae for solving geometric problems.The switch control structure was implemented to provide availble geometric theory options to the user.
+Functions and function calls were created to reduce amount of code written.

 This Geomerty Software which i created with C++ was a first year semester project work done in 2012.
 User can only interact with the system on a command prompt (cmd) console screen.
 The program will be able